 IMPORTANT: If you stop attending a class but do not officially drop or withdraw, you will receive an F grade in the course.

 |When You Drop or Withdraw From a Class|

 |AFTER the census date||

-Dropping or withdrawing from a class can affect your financial aid, academic standing, or cost of attendance.
+Dropping or withdrawing from a class can affect your financial aid, veteran's benefits, academic standing, or cost of attendance.
 Read the information below before you drop a class.
 Your instructor or an advisor also can help you understand possible consequences of withdrawing and explore alternatives.

 If you are required to take a developmental education class, but you drop the course, your course selections for future semesters may be restricted.